isxlan0/Genshin.Fps.UnlockerIsland/README.md

    - The launcher starts the game suspended.
    - Injects the DLL using LoadLibrary.
    - Resumes the game.
-4. Use `Insert` key to toggle the in-game overlay.
+4. Use `Home` key to toggle the in-game overlay.

 ## ⚙️ Configuration